14 Data transformation

 14.8 The base R equivalents

 Everything dplyr does, base R can do too.
 The verbs are convenient wrappers, not new capabilities.
-Here are the translations.
+So what exactly do you gain?

 filter() is logical subsetting: